BlazeMeter vs Selenium HQ comparison

 Find out what your peers are saying about BlazeMeter vs. Selenium HQ and other solutions.
 Updated: March 2024.

 BlazeMeter is ranked 8th in Functional Testing Tools with 41 reviews while Selenium HQ is ranked 5th in Functional Testing Tools with 102 reviews.
 BlazeMeter is rated 8.2, while Selenium HQ is rated 8.0.
 The top reviewer of BlazeMeter writes "Reduced our test operating costs, provides quick feedback, and helps us understand how to build better test cases".
-On the other hand, the top reviewer of Selenium HQ writes "Continuously being developed and large community makes it easy to find solutions".
+On the other hand, the top reviewer of Selenium HQ writes "Easy to use with great pricing and lots of documentation".
 BlazeMeter is most compared with Apache JMeter, Tricentis NeoLoad, OpenText LoadRunner Cloud, OpenText LoadRunner Professional and OpenText LoadRunner Enterprise, whereas Selenium HQ is most compared with Eggplant Test, Tricentis Tosca, Worksoft Certify, Telerik Test Studio and OpenText Silk Test.
 See our BlazeMeter vs. Selenium HQ report.

 See our list of best Functional Testing Tools vendors.